 Again, babies can’t tell you that their vision is blurry or let you know if they can’t focus their eyes.
 But there are ways you can tell.
 If your baby never seems to focus on objects or they have a hard time finding close objects like your face or hand, let your pediatrician know.
 Watch for signs in school-age children like squinting, difficulty reading, or sitting too close to the TV.
 If your child is not performing well in class, make sure to ask if they can see the blackboard.
-Many children are labeled “poor students” or “disruptive” or are even diagnosed with ADHD when really they just have unidentified poor vision.
+Many children are labeled “poor students” or “disruptive,” or are even diagnosed with ADHD, when really they just have unidentified poor vision.
 Constant eye rubbing is another sign of potential vision problems.

-Stomachaches can be commonplace for some kids, especially as they work through new diets, try new foods, or have the occasional junk food overload.
+Stomachaches are commonplace for some kids, especially as they work through new diets, try new foods, or have the occasional junk food overload.
 There may be a bigger problem if you notice an extra level of discomfort in your child, such as:

 If your child shows symptoms of fatigue or doesn't seem to have the energy they usually do, there may be a problem.
 There are several causes of extreme fatigue.
 Don’t discount these complaints as symptoms of late nights or adolescence.
 Your doctor will investigate a range of possibilities, including anemia, malabsorption, headaches, and depression.
 It’s important, particularly with teenagers, to give your child the option of speaking with the doctor without you in the room.
 It’s possible that your child may be uncomfortable discussing specific medical or social issues in front of you.

-Hours spent running and playing games call for adequate hydration, Extreme thirst is another thing altogether.
+Hours spent running and playing games call for adequate hydration.
+Extreme thirst is another thing altogether.
 If you notice your child has an insatiable need to drink water or can’t seem to satisfy their thirst, see the doctor and ask about diabetes.
 According to the CDC, about 151,000 people under 20 years old in the United States have type 1 diabetes.
 Excess thirst is just one symptom.
 Others include increased urination, extreme hunger, weight loss, and fatigue.
 If any of these symptoms are present, make an appointment for your child to see their doctor immediately.

 There are many reasons your child will need to go to the doctor throughout their growing years.
 While doctor’s visits are usually routine, some are not.
-When you and your child are aware of possibly serious symptoms, serious illnesses can be caught early and treated before complications arise.
+When you and your child are aware of possibly serious symptoms, illnesses can be caught early and treated before complications arise.